danguzzo/CircularEEE_SDModel/README.md

 ## Model calibration

-Now, in the retrospective model, one should import the dataset created.
-The file obtained from importing the data into the model is available in the datasets folder: input_NL408.vdfx.
+Now, in the retrospective model, the model user should import the dataset created.
+The file used for importing the data for Flat Panel Television in the Netherlands into the model is available in the /datasets/ folder: input_NL408.vdfx.

-The 'potential adoption fraction' must be calibrated by using the variables (a) 'normalised ratio EEE price per PPP' and (b) 'R EEE per household'.
-The pairs of values to be inserted into 'potential adoption fraction' are constituted by [ai, bi].
-This relation means that a certain adoption level is obtained considering the price of the good and the purchasing power of that population.
-When the price lowers and purchasing power is high enough, a certain percentage of the population will access that technology.
+The ‘potential adoption fraction’ must be calibrated by using the variables (a) ‘normalised ratio EEE price per PPP’ and (b) ‘R EEE per household’.
+The pairs of values to be inserted into ‘potential adoption fraction’ are constituted by [ai, bi].
+This relation means the adoption level follows the price of the good and the purchasing power of that population.
+When the price lowers, and purchasing power is high enough, a certain percentage of the population will access that technology.

-You are trying to make 'adoption purchases' mimic the first peak of 'R EEE commissioning'.
+The model user should try to make ‘adoption purchases’ mimic the first peak of ‘R EEE commissioning’.
-Once the values for 'potential adoption fraction' are obtained, the output dataset from the retrospective model is used to run the prospective  model.
+Once the calibration of the ‘potential adoption fraction’ is done, the output dataset from the retrospective model runs the prospective model.
 The file obtained from the calibration of the retrospective model is available in the datasets folder: prerun_NL408.vdfx.

-After that, one may verify the fit among the curves of 'historic EEE put on market' (dataset input), 'R EEE in use' (retrospective model output), and 'historic disposal of EEE' (dataset input) to the calculated values of 'EEE commissioning', 'Total EEE in use' and 'disposal of EEE as WEEE'.
-The graphs are already available in the view '5.
-Calibration and tests'.
+After that, the model user should examine the fit among the curves of ‘historic EEE put on market’ (dataset input), ‘R EEE in use’ (retrospective model output), and ‘historic disposal of EEE’ (dataset input) to the calculated values of ‘EEE commissioning’, ‘Total EEE in use’ and ‘disposal of EEE as WEEE’.
+The calibration graphs are available in the view’ 5.
+Calibration and tests’.

-One may also the Theil's inequality statistics structure available in the same view to verify the sources of errros among simulated and imported time series: bias (Um), unequal variation (Us), and unequal covariation (Uc).
+The model user may also the Theil’s inequality statistics structure available in the same view to verify the sources of error among simulated and imported time series: bias (Um), unequal variation (Us), and unequal covariation (Uc).

-If the curves are adequately calibrated, one may start model use.

-Following the fit curves obtained considering a Baseline scenario, where the infrastructure levels of CE mechanisms for the Netherlands obtained from secondary research are applied.
+Following the fit curves obtained considering a Baseline scenario, applying the infrastructure levels of CE mechanisms for the Netherlands obtained from secondary research.

 ![Prospective model calibration](https://github.com/danguzzo/cirularEEE_SDmodel/blob/master/images/circularEEE_v.1prospcalibration.jpg)

 ## Model use

-At this point, one can try some combinations of CE mechanisms to verify the flow of resources.
+Once the curves are adequately calibrated, the model user can start using the model to examine Circular Economy strategies implementation.

 The following variables influence the implementation of Circular Economy mechanisms in the model:
 - lifetime ratio
-- second use infrastructure level
+- second-use infrastructure level
 - repairing infrastructure level
 - remanufacturing infrastructure level
 - recycling infrastructure level

 Towards a Circular Economy, organisations and governments aim to decrease the inflow of materials and products in the system while keeping them in high use.
-Thus, we recommend you to check how the changes in CE mechanisms influence the stocks and flows of EEE and WEEE in the system.
+Thus, we recommend the model user to check which CE mechanisms lead to less need for material extraction, EEE commissioning and WEEE disposal in the system.

 ## Model testing activities